grafana/tempo-operator/docs/operator/feature-gates.md

 In addition each service requires a configmap named as the MicroService CR with the suffix <code>-ca-bundle</code>, e.g. <code>tempo-dev-ca-bundle</code> and the following data:
 - <code>service-ca.crt</code>: The CA signing the service certificate in <code>tls.crt</code>.
-All necesary secrets and configmaps for protecting the internal components will be created if this option is enabled.</p>
+All necessary secrets and configmaps for protecting the internal components will be created if this option is enabled.</p>

 </td>